 Requirement: Connect to SharePoint Online using PnP PowerShell Connect-PnPOnline with AppID and AppSecret

 I have a PnP PowerShell script scheduled in the Windows Task scheduler that runs every 5 minutes.
 I need the script to connect to SharePoint Online unattended.
-Although I can store user names and passwords in the script, I don’t want to do that as the passwords are regularly updated by our company policy.
+Although I can store user names and passwords in the script, I don’t want to do that as passwords are regularly changed as per the security policy.

 How to Connect to SharePoint Online using PnP PowerShell AppID and AppSecret?

 The App method of authenticating allows us to run scripts without prompting username and password.
 Here are the steps to create a new app in SharePoint Online: